stormpath/stormpath.github.io/source/console/product-guide/latest/_sources/applications.txt

 Managing an Application's Client API Configuration
 --------------------------------------------------

 The Application's "Client API" tab contains the configuration information for your Application's Client API endpoints.
+A full description of the Client API can be found in the `Client API Product Guide <https://docs.stormpath.com/client-api/product-guide/latest/>`__.

 Client API
 ^^^^^^^^^^